Glossary

 By Tabby Refael

-“Dayenu” is a song that is recited during the Passover seder.
-In Hebrew, “Dayenu” means, “It would have been enough,” and the song thanks God for miracles performed during the Exodus, including taking the Jews out of Egypt, providing for the Jews in the wilderness for 40 years, and giving the Jewish people Shabbat and the Torah.
-Over one thousand years old, “Dayenu” is found in the first medieval Haggadah, or Passover text, of the Seder Rav Avram (ninth century).
-Jews sing Daneyu during the Passover seder immediately before explaining the meaning of Passover, matzah (unleavened bread) and maror (bitter herbs).
+“Dayenu” is a song recited during the Passover seder.
+In Hebrew, “dayenu” translates to “it would have been enough,” and the song thanks God for miracles performed during the Exodus, including taking the Jews out of Egypt, providing for them in 40 years of wilderness, and giving the Jewish people Shabbat and the Torah…(more)

-Jews across the world observe a diverse array of rituals around death and dying, some dating back thousands of years.
-Many of these rituals are focused on treating the dead with respect and comforting and supporting those in mourning.
+Jews worldwide observe a diverse array of rituals around death and dying, some dating back thousands of years.
+Many of these rituals are focused on treating the dead with respect and comforting and supporting those in mourning…(more)

 /